 The True Benefits of BIM Surveys

-These fall into three core areas – Laser Scanning, Point Cloud Data and Digital Construction – the main features of which can be summarized as follows:
+These fall into three core areas – Laser Scanning, Point Cloud Data and Digital Construction – the main features of which can be summarised as follows:

 The value of Laser Scanning